 Conversely, the property owners in the Campus North and Mansionette Maintenance Districts voted against an assessment increase.
 The proposed increase would have generated the necessary additional revenue required to maintain these Districts at acceptable levels.
 Due to the large quantity of mature landscape in these areas, as well as the disparity between expenditures and revenue, maintaining existing vegetation within available funding continue to be a challenge.

-Currently, the new home developer at Campus North is maintaining the landscape; and Mansionette has gone out to ballot again to obtain property owner approval for an assessment increase.
+Currently, the new home developer at Campus North is maintaining the landscape; however, maintenance at Mansionette is not being completed due to lack of funding.